 These two companies are good examples of German innovators and businesses.
 They invested their thoughts and efforts in entering into business cooperation with Africa – and for this reason, have inspirational success stories to tell.

 Thus, Germany ́s private sector is well-advised to intensify investments in future energy scenarios in Africa.
-More bilateral activities between Africa and Germany to be initiated!
+More bilateral activities between Africa and Germany are to be initiated!